MuhammadAamir11/MVC-RP-BH-CICD/readme.md

 1. Dev branch is Reverse Proxy and Bastion Host.
 Used SCP to copy published folder through BH
-2. CICD is Reverse Proxy and Bastion host with CICD implementation
+2. CICD branch is Reverse Proxy and Bastion host with CICD implementation
 3. Bash script is automated